PlanetKiF/kif.github.io/_posts/docs/2021-01-24-managing-the-server.md

 You will now see the output of the server's console.

-**Be aware**: Only use this with caution and while you are monitoring the file as the log file can grow very quickly and might even fill up your whole disk space.
+**Be aware**: Only use this with caution and while you are monitoring the file as the log file can grow very large very quickly and might even fill up your whole disk space.